-- 12. The normal expectation is that candidates will successfully complete modular courses (i.e. passed assessed modules at 50% or above) and accruing no less than 180 credits for the taught components by the end of Year 2 for full-time study or by the end of Year 3 for part-time study. - 13.
-Candidates are required to submit a thesis for examination of up to 50,000 words in length in the area of their specialist field of study and satisfy the examiners as specified in Ordinance X and its associated Regulations. - 14.
-Except with the special permission of the relevant committee, every candidate is required to submit his/her thesis for examination for the degree of Doctor of Health and Social Care by no later than: - (i) The end of the fourth year after his/her entry upon the approved course of full-time study and research; or - (ii) The end of the seventh year after his/her entry upon the approved course of part-time study and research. - 15.
-Where the progress and quality of the candidate's research justify it, the relevant committee is empowered to reduce the required minimum period of study, as specified in Article 5 of Ordinance X provided that no candidate shall submit for examination before the completion of: - (i) A total of two calendar years of full-time study; or - (ii) A total of three years of part-time study. - 16.
-Following examination, the examiners will be asked to make one of the following recommendations. - a.
-Pass. - b.
-Pass (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): these corrections must be made within four or twelve weeks respectively from the date of the oral examination.
-The internal examiner is responsible for ensuring that 'editorial and presentational corrections' or minor deficiencies are corrected by the candidate.
-The degree will not be awarded until confirmation that the corrections have been completed is received.
+- 9. The normal expectation is that candidates will successfully complete modules, accruing no less than 240 credits for the taught component, by the end of Year 3 and submit their theses for examination, at the latest, by the end of Year 4 for full-time study. - 10.
+Candidates are required to submit a thesis for examination of up to 50,000 words in length in the area of their specialist field of study and satisfy the examiners as specified in Ordinance X and its associated Regulations. - 11.
+Except with the special permission of the relevant committee, every candidate is required to submit their thesis for examination for the degree of Doctor of Paediatric Dentistry by no later than the end of the fourth year after their entry upon the approved course of full-time study and research. - 12.
+Where the progress and quality of the candidate's research justify it, the relevant committee is empowered to reduce the required minimum period of study, as specified in Article 5 of Ordinance X provided that no candidate shall submit for examination before the completion of a total of two calendar years of full-time study; - 13.
+Following examination, the examiners will be asked to make one of the following recommendations: - (a) Pass. - (b) Pass (subject to the correction of 'editorial and presentational corrections' or 'minor deficiencies'): these corrections must be made within four or twelve weeks respectively from the date of the oral examination.
+The internal examiner is responsible for ensuring that 'editorial and presentational corrections' or 'minor deficiencies' are corrected by the candidate.
+The degree will not be awarded until confirmation that the corrections have been completed is received. - (c) Referral (see 14 below). - (d) Fail: the candidate has no further opportunity for submission. - 14.
+If the thesis is not considered to be of sufficiently high standard to recommend the award of the degree but there is evidence of the potential of a successful DPaedDent submission, then on the recommendation of the examiners the candidate will be granted permission to resubmit the work in a revised form for the degree of DPaedDent within a period of eighteen months, on one occasion only and on payment of an additional fe e. - 15.
+The recommendation of the examiners is subject to confirmation by the Graduate Board's Examinations Group which will consider the examiners' report. - 16.
+The Learning Outcomes for the degree of Doctor of Paediatric Dentistry are published in a later section.